microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Setting up the VSTS project

-1. Use [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373) to provision a team project on the VSTS account
+1. Use <a target="_blank" href="https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373">VSTS Demo Generator</a> to provision a team project on the VSTS account

     ![VSTS Demo Gen](images/vstsdemogen-1.png)